Freelance Websites

 Commission fee: Free.

 Journalism Jobs cater to journalists in search of their next job.
-It has a variety of journalism jobs, including both editing and writing ones.
+It has a variety of journalism jobs, including both editing and writing.
 The only problem is that you’ll have to sort through tons of full-time jobs before landing your next freelance gig.

 Canadian Freelancing Writing

-Canadian Freelancing Writing is a freelance writing site that targets freelancers who are specifically from Canada.
+Canadian Freelancing Writing is the best freelance writing site that targets freelancers who are specifically from Canada.

 Other sites: